 |1868||1885||William and Susan Donovan and children||Title,Sands and McDougall directory Wills|

 |1895||1900||Miss Mary Nicholson||Sands and McDougall directory|

 |1905||Charles Morgan||Sands and McDougall directory|

 William Donovan purchased what was to become 18 Wood Street – the title was dated 2nd July 1868.
 He built a two room wooden house and moved in with his wife Susan.
 They were the second residents in the street.
 The Murphys at about No 2 were the first, paying rates in 1866.

 Donovan started life in Wood Street as a labourer and soon became a carter with a single horse and dray.
 This business expanded and Donovan also became a property owner and developer He was a significant North Melbourne resident and his story can be found in the People section of Melbourne Streets.

 In 1871 Donovan purchased the next door block (to become No 16) and stabled his horses in the area covering the back of both No’s 16 and 18.

 The Donovan’s time at No 18, while one of growing prosperity, was a tragic one.
 Their four children died, three from typhoid fever in 1876.
 Then Susan died in 1884.
 By this time the No 18 house had been expanded to five rooms and Donovan had built the grand Erin House next door – a free standing double brick two story Victorian residence.

-The Residents sections lists a number of tenants in period 1885 to 1921 when the Cronin’s purchased No 18 and lived there until 1964.
+The Residents section lists a number of tenants in period 1885 to 1921.
+The Cronin’s then purchased No 18 and lived there until 1964.

-In 1921 Denis and Mary Cronin purchased No18 with Mary being listed on the title as the owner.
+In 1921 Denis and Mary Cronin purchased No 18 and Mary was listed on the title as the owner.
 They had been married in 1915 and moved in with their four young children, Marion, John , Helen and Bernadette.